-OK, you’ve decided to tender for a government contract.
+OK, you’ve decided to write a tender for a government contract.
 But before you begin, do you know exactly where your business sits in the supply chain?

 In simple terms, a supply chain comprises all parties who either directly or indirectly fulfill a customer’s request.
 Governments at all levels are always keen to bring into their list of suppliers new organisations which can meet their exact requirements.
 (Take special note of that word ‘exact’, by the way.
 Government tenders ask for specific information in a very specific format and any bid which doesn’t comply is automatically rejected.)